-Whether you’re an angler, a sailor, a paddler, a devout canoeist, or a family looking to get its feet wet for the first time, Door County has a way to get you on the waters surrounding the peninsula and its 34 islands.
-Nearly 300 miles of Door County shoreline mean the opportunities to get on the water are endless.
+Whether you’re an angler, a sailor, a paddler, a canoeist, or a family looking to get its feet wet for the first time, Door County has a way to get you on the water.
+Nearly 300 miles of Door County shoreline, plus several public islands, mean the opportunities to get on the water are endless.
 Most of the county’s waterfront towns and villages offer docks and marinas with public slips or places to rent a boat.

 Power Boats & Pontoons

-There are several boat rentals that offer pontoons for big groups, speedboats for watersports, rafts for high-speed fun, pontoons for slow-moving adventures, and jet skis for those with the need for speed.
-Boat rentals are typically done by the full or half day, while jet skis are generally rented by the hour.
-The boat operator will provide you with all the training and gear needed for your day on the water.
+There are several boat rental providers that offer pontoons for big groups, speedboats for watersports, rafts for high-speed fun, pontoons for slow-moving adventures, and jet skis for those with the need for speed.
+Rental companies will provide all the training and gear needed for your day on the water.

-The county offers everything from a guided sailboat tour around the tip of the county to lessons to captain your own vessel.
-Witness the county’s 11 lighthouses from the water, just as early Great Lakes navigators did, or relax and let nature whisk you into the sunset.
+The county offers everything from guided sailboat tours and private lessons to trips where you can captain your own vessel.
+Witness the county’s 11 lighthouses from the water or relax and enjoy a famous Door County sunset.

 Scenic Boat Tours

 There's no better way to see the county and learn about its history and landscape than on a scenic boat tour.
-Let the captain entertain you with stories and tales about what makes Door County so special.
-Take a few hours to explore the majestic bluffs, historic lighthouses, surrounding islands and more.
+Take a few hours to explore the majestic bluffs, historic lighthouses, surrounding islands and more from the water.